-There are several companies which sell conversion kits to help DIY campers (2).
+There are several companies that sell conversion kits to help DIY campers.
 These conversion kits usually include comprehensive guides as well as the necessary materials for insulation, paneling, lighting, and other essential features.
 However, following these kits can add more strain to your budget.
 You can still do steps three and four on your own.

 # 3 – Step Three: Build the Essentials

 It’s time to get your hands dirty!
 Trust me, building all the camper essentials from scratch material is 100% possible as long as you have a good plan in mind.